imyu37/glassplotter/README.md

 # GlassPlotter

 ## Overview
-GlassPlotter is a open source, desktop glass map viewer.
+GlassPlotter is a open source, easy to use, desktop glass map viewer.
 This application aims to be a comprehensive glass catalog explorer which would be helpful for diverse optical engineers.

 ## Key Features
-- Overlay glass maps from multiple supplyers
+- Interactive view using the mouse control
 - Plot user defined curve on the glass map
 - Plot dispersion, internal transmittance of the glass